EarthstormSoftware/EliteFIPServer/README.md

 - Elite FIP Server is a .NET 6.0 application and requires the appropriate [runtime](https://dotnet.microsoft.com/download/dotnet/6.0/runtime) to be installed.

-  For v2.x releases and later, you need both the .NET Desktop Runtime (Run desktop apps).
+  For v2.x releases and later, you need the .NET Desktop Runtime (Run desktop apps).
 For v3.x releases and later, you **also** need the ASP/NET Core Hosting Bundle (Run server apps).

 - [Matric v2.x and the MatricIntegration.dll](https://matricapp.com)